 GEAR Setup

-The Agent3.0, with its moderate stiffness in the tail, overall flex, and sidecut, is perfect for having fun on natural terrain.
-It offers stable control even on slightly rough snow, and the board moves as expected even in powder.
-It's a board you can use all year round if you're playing in the mountains!
+The Agent 3.0 is perfect for having fun on natural terrain, with its moderate tail stiffness, overall flex, and sidecut.
+It offers stable control even on slightly rough snow surfaces, and the board moves exactly as you want it to in powder.
+If you're playing in the mountains, this is a board you can use all season long!

-The G3 Zed offers a good balance of lightness and durability.
-It's perfect for powder season in the mountains of Hakuba.
-The STRAIDER130 has an alpine boot-like feel and is recommended for those who want to ski down the mountain at high speed.
-My Black Diamond Laser Carbon poles were passed down to me by a senior colleague, and this year marks their third year.
-They're durable despite their telescopic function.
-They're a reliable tool.
-Their simple design, with only the essentials, makes them easy to use on the mountain.
+The G3 Zed is a well-balanced product, offering lightness and durability.
+This is the one to choose for the powder season in Hakuba.
+The STRAIDER 130 has the feel of an alpine boot and is recommended for those who want to ski down the mountains at high speeds.
+The Black Diamond Laser Carbon poles were given to me by a senior and I've had them for three years now.
+They're retractable but haven't broken.
+A reliable piece of equipment.
+The simple design with only the essentials makes them easy to use in the mountains.

 [Profile]